kamailio/kamailio-docs/kamailio-kemi-framework/docs/index.md

 ### Preamble ###

-`Kamailio` uses a scripting laguage for its configuration file (`kamailio.cfg`).
+By default, `Kamailio` uses a domain-specific scripting language (aka DSL) for its configuration file (`kamailio.cfg`).
 This scripting language (referred also as native scripting language) was developed from scratch, with initial design going back to years 2001-2002.

 The configuration file is composed from several main statements: